Jean A. Sachs, MSS, MLSP, Chief Executive Officer

 Jean is committed to maintaining the highest trust in LBBC, balancing calculated risk with careful fiscal management.
 Charity Navigator, an independent, non-profit organization that evaluates American charities, has recognized this commitment by awarding LBBC its highest rating of four stars for the past nine years.
 Only 1 percent of national non-profits achieve this honor.

 Jean has a distinguished record of advocating for women, families and the disenfranchised.
 In 2009, she was invited to serve on The Wellness Community’s National Advisory Council for the Cancer Survivor Registry’s Breast Cancer M.A.P.
 (Mind Affects the Physical) Project.
 In 2008, she was named to the committee that approves grant applications for Pennsylvania's income-tax check-off.
 The year before, Jean was appointed to the National Cancer Institute's Cancer Therapy and Evaluation Program, where she reviewed Phase 3 clinical-trial concepts.
 From 1993 to 1995, Jean was development director of the National Breast Cancer Coalition.
 Jean also worked on the campaign of Pennsylvania State Senator (now U.S. Congresswoman) Allyson Y. Schwartz and drafted breast cancer and women's health legislation as a legislative aide.
 She also worked at WOMEN'S WAY, the oldest fundraising federation for women in the country.

 Jean has master's degrees in social services and in law and social policy from Bryn Mawr College.
 She attended Hampshire College for undergraduate studies.
-Born and raised in Bala Cynwyd, a suburb of Philadelphia, Pennsylvania, Jean remains a Philadelphian residing in the Mount Airy neighborhood of the city with her husband John, son Max and German Shepherd, Odin.
+Born and raised in Bala Cynwyd, a suburb of Philadelphia, Pennsylvania, Jean remains a Philadelphian residing in the Mount Airy neighborhood of the city with her husband John and son Max.